 New Haven, Hartford, Stamford, Waterbury, Norwalk, Danbury, New Britain, Greenwich, Bristol, West Hartford, Meriden, Hamden, Fairfield, Manchester, Milford, West Haven, Stratford, East Hartford, Middletown, Enfield, Wallingford, Southington, Shelton, Groton, Norwich, Torrington, Trumbull, Glastonbury, Naugatuck, Vernon, Newington, Cheshire, Branford, Windsor, East Haven, New Milford, Newtown, Westport, South Windsor, New London, Wethersfield, Farmington, Mansfield, Ridgefield, North Haven, Simsbury, Windham, Guilford, Watertown, Bloomfield, Berlin, Darien, New Canaan, Southbury, Montville, Monroe, East Lyme, Rocky Hil,l Madison, Waterford, Ansonia, Bethel, Stonington, Killingly, Wilton, Avon, Plainville, Brookfield, Wolcott, Seymour, Colchester, Plainfield, Suffield, Ledyard, Tolland, Ellington, North Branford, New Fairfield, Orange, Cromwell, Clinton, Oxford, East Hampton, Windsor, Locks, Derby, Coventry, Plymouth, Stafford, Griswold, Granby, Somers, East Windsor, Winchester, Old Saybrook, Weston, Canton, Woodbury, Portland, Prospect, and more.

-Most of Waterbury’s industries used asbestos in great quantities, especially in facilities where brass products were made.
+Most of Waterbury’s industries used asbestos in great quantities, especially in the facilities where brass products were made, including:

 - American Brass Company